 \section{Numbers of extremal subsets in Alexandrov spaces}

 In this section, we prove Theorem \ref{thm:main}(1) and Corollary \ref{cor:nonneg}(1).

 For a subset $X$ of an Alexandrov space $M$, we define $\nu(X)$ as follows:

-i.e.\ the number of extremal subsets in $M$ counted by ignoring the differences outside $X$.
-If X is covered by $\{X_\alpha\}_{\alpha=1}^N$, then clearly
+i.e., the number of extremal subsets in $M$ counted by ignoring the differences outside $X$.
+If $X$ is covered by $\{X_\alpha\}_{\alpha=1}^N$, we have

-The following lemma was essentially proved in \cite{PP1} to show boundedness of the number of extremal subsets in a compact Alexandrov space.
-It controls the behavior of $\nu$ on balls of isotopy covering systems.
+The following lemma was essentially used in \cite{PP1} to show the finiteness of the number of extremal subsets in a compact Alexandrov space.
+This controls the behavior of $\nu$ on the balls of isotopy covering systems.